 We are currently evaluating the impact of the U.S. GAAP standards as issued by the FASB that are effective for the first time for the financial year beginning on or after January 1, 2016 on our financial statements.
-See Note 2 to our annual financial statements and Note 2 to our interim financial statements, both included elsewhere in this prospectus.
+See Note 2 to our annual financial statements included elsewhere in this prospectus.